 - The type of discount: There are two main types of discounts: percentage-based discounts and fixed-amount discounts.
 Percentage-based discounts are typically more effective at boosting sales performance, but they can also be more expensive for businesses.

-- The size of the discount: The discount should be large enough to motivate customers to take action but small enough so that it doesn’t waste too much profits.
+- The size of the discount: The discount should be large enough to motivate customers to take action but small enough so that it doesn’t waste too much profit.

 - The frequency of the discount: Discounts should be offered frequently enough to keep customers interested, but not so often that they become expected or taken for granted.